GenericP3rson/docs-1/docs/highway/modules/schemas.md

   // IsActive is the status of the DID Document bool is_active

-  // collection of user defined items intended for indexing purposes map<string,string> metadata
+  // collection of user defined items indended for indexing purposes map<string,string> metadata
 }
 ```